creativecreature/sturdyc/README.md

 distributed system.
 Regardless, this will negatively impact our systems performance.

-To address this issue, we can instruct the cache to store these IDs as missing records.
+To address this issue, we can instruct the cache to mark these IDs as missing records.
 Missing records are refreshed at the same frequency as regular records.
-Hence, if an ID is continuously requested, and the upstream eventually returns a valid response, the record will no longer be marked by the cache as missing.
+Hence, if an ID is continuously requested, and the upstream eventually returns a valid response, we'll see it propagate to our cache.

-To illustrate, we'll make some small modifications to the code from the previous example:
+To illustrate, I'll make some small modifications to the code from the previous example.
+The only thing I'm going to change is to make the API client return a `ErrStoreMissingRecord` error for the first three requests.
+This error informs the cache that it should mark this key as missing.

 ```go
 type API struct {